tonimelisma/mail/ARCHITECTURE.md

 network.
 It observes Flows directly from the Room database DAOs.
 All user mutations (deleting, marking as read, sending) are applied to the local database first (optimistic updates), then queued for synchronization with the server.
 The local database, defined in :core-db, is the **single source of truth** for the entire application state.
+Key entities like folders (`FolderEntity`) are identified internally by a consistent local UUID primary key, with functional types (e.g., Inbox, Drafts) managed by a dedicated `wellKnownType: WellKnownFolderType` enum, ensuring robust and provider-agnostic referencing.
 Data management policies (initial sync, cache size limits, eviction rules based on age and recent access) ensure a balance between offline availability and device resource usage.